Novels/Longer Works

 The coalition for digital narratives

-This poem is about taking life and shifting your perspectives to realize what really matters.
+This poem is about shifting your perspectives about life to realize what really matters.

 CRIAW/ICREF F-Word Feminist Magazine